Determining an Observation’s Orientation

 - Relying on the jitter file's measured roll if a problem is found either with the science header population or with the execution of the commanded roll.

 - Dismissing the jitter file's roll calculation due to problems with it* and verifying the science header roll.

 See our archived Pointing Calculations and Sources of Error discussion for more details of orientation, pointing, and the jitter files.

-Also, for the current values of the aperture parameters, see the SI Aperture File page.
+Also, for the current values of the aperture parameters, see the FoV Geometry page.